CryptoBusher/Warpcast-adspower-farm/README.md

 - [x] 01.07.2024 - Fixed minor bugs, fixed "Error retrieving data.
 Please try again."
 - [x] 01.07.2024 - Added "adspower_debug_port" to config
 - [x] 12.07.2024 - Fixed errors during selecting emoji from menu, shifted error stack traces to debug log
+- [x] 03.08.2024 - Readme and config have been translated into English

 ## ⌛️ Next in line
 - Casts in channels according to a given scenario